-Generic name Date of (brand name) recommendation Recommendation and guidance on treatment sequencing Advanced Prostate Cancer Relugolix (Orgovyx) June 2024 CADTH recommends that relugolix (Orgovyx) should be reimbursed by public drug plans for the treatment of advanced prostate cancer if the following conditions are met: Initiation: Adults (18 years or older) with histologically or cytologically confirmed prostate cancer (PC) who are not candidates for chemotherapy or surgical therapy soon after initiating ADT.
-Patients should have good performance status.
+Generic name (brand name) Date of recommendation Recommendation and guidance on treatment sequencing practice and the STAMPEDE trial are reflected in initiation criteria of the reimbursement recommendation.
+FMEC agrees with the clinical expert and recommends relapse of 6 months or longer from the completion of abiraterone as an appropriate interval for re-treatment.
+FMEC agrees with the clinical expert that abiraterone treatment intensification should occur within 3 months of initiating ADT.
+Advanced Prostate Cancer Relugolix (Orgovyx) June 2024 CADTH recommends that relugolix (Orgovyx) should be reimbursed by public drug plans for the treatment of advanced prostate cancer if the following conditions are met: Initiation: Adults (18 years or older) with histologically or cytologically confirmed prostate cancer (PC) who are not candidates for chemotherapy or surgical therapy soon after initiating ADT.
+2. Patients should have good performance status.
 Renewal: Assessment for disease progression should be based on clinical, PSA, and radiographic evaluations at least every 3 to 6 months or per physician's discretion.
 Discontinuation: 4.
 Reimbursement of relugolix should continue until unacceptable toxicity.
-Prescribing: 5.
-Relugolix should be prescribed by a clinician with expertise in management of PC and ADT.
+Prescribing: Relugolix should be prescribed by a clinician with expertise in management of PC and ADT.
 Pricing: Relugolix pricing should be negotiated so that it does not exceed the drug program cost of treatment with the least costly ADT reimbursed for the treatment of advanced PC.
 Feasibility of adoption: 7.
 The feasibility of adoption of relugolix must be addressed.
-Guidance on sequencing or treatment considerations: The eligibility criteria for the HERD trial included patients with any of the following: evidence of biochemical (PSA) or clinical relapse following local primary intervention newly diagnosed androgen-sensitive metastatic disease
+Guidance on sequencing or treatment considerations: The eligibility criteria for the HERO trial included patients with any of the following: evidence of biochemical (PSA) or clinical relapse following local primary intervention newly diagnosed androgen-sensitive metastatic disease advanced localized disease unlikely to be cured by primary intervention with either surgery or radiation. (this group included patients with localized or locally advanced disease with higher risk features). pERC agreed with the clinical experts' feedback and stakeholders' feedback indicating that relugolix is appropriate for use as an ADT in the same patient population that injectable ADTs are currently used. pERC agreed with the clinical experts that patients with an ECOG performance status of 2 or 3 could potentially benefit from relugolix.
+The clinical experts noted that patient preference for oral treatment or preference for rapid return of testosterone to normal levels upon cessation of drug may be factors for using relugolix over existing agents. pERC agreed with the clinical experts that